 If You Have an H-1B Spouse: Change to Dependent H-4 Status

-If a College or University Accepts You for a Full-Time Program: Change to F-1 Student Status
+Apply to a College or University and Change to F-1 Student Status

-Again depending upon your situation and the time of year when you lose your job, you may be able to change to F-1 status to pursue another or a higher degree.
+Again depending upon your situation and the time of year when you lose your job, you might be able to change to F-1 status to pursue another or a higher degree in a full-time academic program.

 Many people ask about filing an application to change from H-1B status to B-2 tourist status to remain in the U.S. to search for a new job.
 This can be done, although if you find a new job before USCIS approves your B-2 status, you almost certainly will need to take a trip back to your home country to get a visa to reenter the United States in your new job status.